tsdev/spinw/docs/pages/spinw/spinw.single_ion.md

   mathjax: 'true'}

 ---
-Stores single ion terms of the Hamiltonian.
 Sub fields are:
   aniso   vector contains 1 x nMagAtom integers, each integer
-          assignes one of the nMatrix from the .matrix field to a magnetic atom in the [spinw](spinw.html).matom list as a single ion anisotropy (zeros for no anisotropy) g       vector contains 1 x nMagAtom integers, each integer assignes one of the nMatrix from the .matrix field to a magnetic atom in the [spinw](spinw.html).matom list as a g-tensor field   external magnetic field stored in a 1x3 vector, default unit is Tesla
+          assignes one of the nMatrix from the .matrix field to a magnetic atom in the spinw.matom list as a single ion anisotropy (zeros for no anisotropy) g       vector contains 1 x nMagAtom integers, each integer assignes one of the nMatrix from the .matrix field to a magnetic atom in the spinw.matom list as a g-tensor field   external magnetic field stored in a 1x3 vector, default unit is Tesla